IBM/deploy-app-using-tekton-on-kubernetes/README.md

 # *** Work in Progress ***
-# Build and Deploy a sample app on Kubernetes using Tekton Pipeline
+# Build and Deploy a hello-world application on Kubernetes

 This tutorial takes you through the steps to deploy an application to Kubernetes Service on IBM Cloud.
 In this tutorial you learn the following concepts:
 -	To deploy an application on IBM Kubernetes Service(IKS) using kubectl